a4my/my-cheatsheets/mongoDB.md

 • To create a new database, run `use <name-of-collection>` ie (use natours-test)

-• The server will switch to the newly created dataase and return `switched to db <name-of-collection>`
+• The server will switch to the newly created database and return `switched to db <name-of-collection>`

 • To insert a document in the database's collection, run `db.tours.insertOne({name: "The Forest Hiker", price: 297, rating: 4.7})`.